-It goes without saying that the gaming market in China is absolutely huge.
+It goes without saying that the Mobile gaming market in China is absolutely huge.
 Statistics shared by DataEye showed that almost 400 million of the countries 670 million internet users regularly played mobile games in 2015.
 With one of the most lucrative mobile gaming industries in the world, it is no surprise that so many gaming companies are desperate to crack the Chinese gaming market.
 Currently, the industry is dominated by Tencent, who earned more than 70.844 billion RMB for the year of 2016 across online gaming.
 Internet technology company NetEase also have a very large presence in the market with some of the most popular online and mobile games across China owned by them.

 In such a crowded market it is difficult for smaller, and in particularly, international companies to successfully enter and become a serious competitor.
 But it is not impossible.
 So, how do gaming companies enter into this market?